 - Using protein crystallization to answer questions about enzyme mechanisms and substrate binding.
 MSI resources are used to solve crystallographic coordinates and visualize solved structures.

-- Protein modeling and docking experiments.
-One project in this area involves modeling protein mutants with varying substrate specificity to allow for a larger substrates to facilitate mechanistic studies.
-Another project involves determining which substances in tracking fluids have the potential to dock into biodegradative enzyme active sites.
+- Project 2: determining which substances in tracking fluids have the potential to dock into biodegradative enzyme active sites.
 This project will use large-scale docking methods for analysis and target determinations.

 - Whole-genome sequencing.
 The lab has initiated a new whole-genome sequencing project and are looking to scale up to metagenomic sequencing.